 One of the most traditional ways to generate passive income is to start investing in the market.
 You might already be investing as a way to financially plan for your future retirement, but investing can also help you build wealth with a target date in mind to utilize the cash before you retire.

-Apps like Betterment offer a simple way to get started investing without a lot of financial knowledge.
+Passive income apps like Betterment offer a simple way to get started investing without a lot of financial knowledge.
 With automated options, you can choose an investment portfolio that’s already put together and also utilize automated tools that help you prevent unnecessary taxes on your investments.

 If you already save money in a bank account, consider setting some inside to invest.